 “If your body is like a car engine, sometimes it runs on high, sometimes it runs on low, and sometimes it runs just right.”
 The primary focus is to help students learn to monitor, maintain and change their level of alertness so that they can better manage themselves.

 We teach water safety, pre-swimming and swimming skills as well as peer-relationships and fun!
 There is an indoor heated pool at Base and regular visits to the Aquatic centre for older students.
+Physiotherapy programmes are supported through hydrotherapy in the heated pool.

 This aims to develop the students’ perceptions and understandings of themselves in relation to the world, through movement.
+The Haakinakina room houses a wide range of physical equipment used for the development of gross motor movements

 Group based programmes to assist Senior Students in developing emotional skills, making and keeping friends, coping with stress and feelings, learning to self-advocate and interacting in groups.